tech-nickel/hs-stream-client/README.md

 # hs-stream-client

-Live low latency stream app for cams via Decklink into a webpage with ffmpeg and node.js.
+Live low latency stream app for cams via Decklink into a webpage with ffmpeg and JSMpeg.